 The summiteers are back safe, sound and successful from the climb.

 international events and exchanges.
-The team is invited as speakers at the
+The team was invited as speakers at the

 International Convention of Lions Club being held in Toronto, Canada.

-After that the team will be engaged in a week-long tour organized by
+After that the team participated in a week-long tour organized by the